eliware/ask/README.md

   npm test
   ```

-- Add your tests in the `__tests__` folder or alongside your code.
+- Add your tests in the `tests/` folder or alongside your code.

-## Customization

-- Replace or extend the logging and signal handling as needed.
-- Add dependencies and scripts to fit your project.
-- Remove or modify template files and sections.

 ## Support